BishalPandey1/Django_E-commerce-_Project-/README.md

 Author= Bishal Pandey <br>
 first backhand project.<br>
 <h> This is Project there i have setup virtuall box  and use pythone version Python 3.12.1<h>
+To run the code:
 <Ul>
-  <li> This is my first Project releated to the django  and backhand name as E-commerce. </li>
+  <li> first you should have to create virtuall box and you may can run this code files in side the virtuall box. </li>
 </Ul>